 In addition to the country's avian treasures, the ancient history of Cambodia is entirely fascinating and has left us with the "eighth wonder of the world," the incomparable Angkor Wat.
-We'll visit this and other lesser-known ancient wonders on our 14-day itinerary, which weaves its way from the modern cities of Siem Reap and Phnom Penh through the ancient Angkorian ruins and remote villages of the rural north.
-Our itinerary is anchored by three extended stays-four nights in Siem Reap, three nights at Tmatboey, and three nights in Sen Monorom--thus simplifying travel logistics and allowing more time in some of the country's most amazing and productive birding areas.
+We'll visit this and other lesser-known ancient wonders on our 12-day itinerary, which weaves its way from the modern cities of Siem Reap and Phnom Penh through the ancient Angkorian ruins and remote villages of the rural north.